European shares rise 2% on stimulus hopes

 The pan-European STOXX 600 rose 2% by 0814 GMT, following a 5% jump for Wall Street indexes overnight.

-All sub-sectors were up, with the battered travel & leisure index .SXTP, financial services .SXFP and insurers .SXIP leading the gains.
+All sub-sectors were up, with the battered travel & leisure index, financial services and insurers leading the gains.

-Qiagen NV (QIA.DE) soared 20% to the top of STOXX 600 after U.S. firm Thermo Fisher Scientific (TMO.N) launched a 10.4 billion euro ($11.6 billion) bid for the German genetic testing company.
+Qiagen NV soared 20% to the top of STOXX 600 after U.S. firm Thermo Fisher Scientific launched a 10.4 billion euro ($11.6 billion) bid for the German genetic testing company.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila